• About Me

 How to Clean Sea Shells with Muriatic Acid Solution & How to Neutralize and Dispose of It.

-Recently, I’ve started to decorate with a lot of shells and wanted to learn how to clean them.
+Recently, I’ve started to decorate with a lot of seashells and wanted to learn how to clean them.
 So, like most people, I scoured the internet to learn how to clean all the gunk and calcium build-up on shells.
-I found that there are two common ways to clean shells, bleach or muriatic acid, but not a lot of people discussed how to dispose of the acid solution.
-So today, I’m going to share how to clean sea shells with muriatic acid solution AND how to neutralize and dispose it.
+I found that there are two common ways to clean seashells, bleach or muriatic acid, but not a lot of people discussed how to dispose of the acid solution.
+So today, I’m going to share how to clean seashells with muriatic acid solution AND how to neutralize and dispose of it.

 How to Clean Sea Shells with Muriatic Acid Supplies